-As required by the Dodd-Frank Act, information about the 2022 total compensation for our median employee and the President and CEO, Mr. Howell, is as follows:
+As required by the Dodd-Frank Act, information about the 2023 total compensation for our median employee and the President and CEO, Mr. Howell, is as follows:

-- the median of the annual total compensation of all of our employees (other than the CEO) was \$120,622; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$1,937,594.
+- the median of the annual total compensation of all of our employees (other than the CEO) was \$145,654; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$3,552,592.

-Based on this information, for 2022, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 16 to 1.
-The annual total compensation for the CEO and median employee excluded the change in the actuarial present value of accumulated pension benefits as those amounts decreased in 2022.
+Based on this information, for 2023, the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 24 to 1.